Sustainable Engineering Design

 Location: Innovative Technologies Complex (ITC), ES 2008, Binghamton University, 85 Murray Hill Rd, Vestal, N.Y.
 13850

 Credentials: You will earn a micro-credential in Sustainable Engineering Design and receive the Sustainable Engineering Design Foundations digital badge if you complete the course by passing the final assignment.
 The final assignment will be made available to course participants at the end of the day.
 A course completion certificate will be issued to all course participants.
-It is not required that PE's take the exam to recieve the 6 PDH, but they must attend the whole workshop from start to finish.
+It is not required that PE's take the exam to receive the 6 PDH, but they must attend the whole workshop from start to finish.

 Who can take this course: This workshop is open to all engineers, professionals and students.